 Further it was agreed that fuel and food delivery trucks would not back out onto Route 9D (Chestnut Street) but will instead always turn around on the site and that they will not idle engines or leave headlights on while making deliveries.

 Elmesco also agreed to plant new trees on the northern side of the site to buffer noise and light effects from neighboring property.

-The Elmes also volunteered to be willing participants in any future village discussions about enhanced walkability features for their site.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Elmes also volunteered to be willing participants in any future village discussions about enhanced walkability features for their site.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.